-We have funded our operations primarily through private placements of redeemable convertible preferred stock, public offerings and private placements of our common stock and pre-funded warrants to acquire our common stock, and strategic collaborations and option and license arrangements, including our 2019 Neurocrine Collaboration Agreement strategic collaborations and 2023 Neurocrine Collaboration Agreement, our ongoing option and license arrangements agreements with Alexion Neurocrine, Novartis, and Alexion.
+We have funded our operations primarily through private placements of redeemable convertible preferred stock, public offerings and private placements of our common stock and pre-funded warrants to acquire our common stock, private placements of our common stock, and strategic collaborations and option and license arrangements, including our strategic collaborations and option and license agreements with Neurocrine, Novartis, and Alexion.

-During the three months ended March 31, 2024, the 2024 Public Offering resulted in net proceeds to the Company of approximately \$93.5 million after deducting underwriting discounts and commissions and offering expenses.
+During the three six months ended March 31, 2024 June 30, 2024, the 2024 Public Offering resulted in net proceeds to the Company of approximately \$93.5 million after deducting underwriting discounts and commissions and offering expenses.

-We and Novartis entered into the Alexion 2023 Novartis Stock Purchase Agreement, on December 28, 2023, for the sale and the Novartis Agreement, respectively, and with our prior collaboration agreements.

-As of September 30, 2023, we had cash, cash equivalents, and marketable securities of \$252.9 million.
-We are committed to maintaining a strong balance sheet that supports the advancement and growth 2,145,002 shares of our platform common stock to Novartis at a price of \$9.324 per share, for an aggregate purchase price of approximately \$20.0 million.
-In accordance with the terms and pipeline.
-We continue conditions of the 2023 Novartis Stock Purchase Agreement, we issued and sold these shares to assess our planned cash needs both during and in future periods.
-We expect our cash, cash equivalents, and marketable securities, along with amounts expected to be received as reimbursement for development costs under the Neurocrine collaborations and interest income, to be sufficient to meet our planned operating expenses and capital expenditure requirements into mid-2025.
-Novartis on January 3, 2024.
+We and Novartis entered into the 2023 Novartis Stock Purchase Agreement, on December 28, 2023, for the sale and issuance of 2,145,002 shares of our common stock to Novartis at a price of \$9.324 per share, for an aggregate purchase price of approximately \$20.0 million.
+In accordance with the terms and conditions of the 2023 Novartis Stock Purchase Agreement, we issued and sold these shares to Novartis on January 3, 2024.